ByteNomad-spec/LM-Studio-Voice-Dialogue/README.md

 ## Overview

 LM-Studio-Voice-Dialogue is an application that enables voice dialogue with artificial intelligence through a local LM Studio server.
-It integrates speech synthesis (TTS), speech recognition (ASR), and supports multitasking conversations.
+Speech recognition (ASR), it integrates speech synthesis (TTS).
 The system utilizes **Whisper** for speech-to-text transcription, **Coqui TTS** for high-quality speech synthesis, and a local OpenAI ChatCompletion API to generate responses.

 ---